The Killing of the Unicorn: Fallout

 Private eye Marc Goldstein later sued Bogdanovich for $10 million for being libeled in the book.

 The book led to a court case in Britain when the Sun printed extracts from the book despite exclusive publication rights being granted to another newspaper.

 In 1985, Hugh Hefner suffered a stroke and blamed it in part on stress caused by Bogdanovich's allegations against him in the book.

 The same year, Bogdanovich declared bankruptcy, claiming he owed $6.6 million in debts against assets of $1.5 million.
 He blamed this mostly on costs of distributing They All Laughed.
 His interest in the book was assigned to his principal creditor, the First Los Angeles Bank.

 Bogdanovich later married Stratten's sister Louise.

 Bogdanovich later said he "got paid, you know, not a lot of money" for the book "and it was much reviled upon its appearance.
 We got one good review from Charles Champlin ... we were in the bestseller list for a couple of weeks; a few weeks, but there was a tremendous sort of groundswell of animosity towards me that was fueled by various sections of the community.
 And the book was very anti-Playboy and just a lot of enemies came up and decided to kill me."

 Attempted television series

 In a 2018 interview, Bogdanovich stated that Paramount had asked to option The Killing of the Unicorn, with plans to make a 10-hour series out of it.
-Bogdanovich worked on the project toward the end of his life as a limited-run "detective series", with Louise Stratten.
+Bogdanovich worked on the project toward the end of his life as a limited-run "detective series", with Stratten's younger sister Louise.
+According to Louise, after Bogdanovich's death, his longtime collaborator Frank Marshall was supposedly taking over the project.